perangusta/one-day-in-rails6-world/README.md

 We should also add a validation on the description field because users always need to be guided.
 Let's say the description must be 3 characters length or more, and add a test.

 Did you know that Rails 6 is now bringing parallel testing by default?
-By appending a `sleep` command, we can highlight the new bahevior: Before around `8 seconds` and after around `5.5 seconds` using parallel testing.
+By appending a `sleep` command, we can highlight the new behavior: Before around `8 seconds` and after around `5.5 seconds` using parallel testing.

 Be aware that it may not be compatible with your existing test suite!